pombase/genome_changelog/readme.md

 ### Known errors

-There are known erros in the downloaded contig files, some of which will require manual fixing if you are to run the analysis pipeline.
+There are known erros in the old contig files, some of which need fixing if you are to run the analysis pipeline.
 See [`known_errors.md`](known_errors.md).

 ## Running the analysis